Rayya, Amritsar

 Rayya is a city and municipality in Amritsar district in the Indian state of Punjab.
-Rayya is about 35 km from Amritsar and 45 km from Jalandhar.
-It is 5 km from the Beas River.
+Rayya is about 35 km from Amritsar, 45 km from Jalandhar and 5 km from the Beas River.

-Parties like Indian National Congress Party have also been in power but not as frequently as the Shiromani Akali Dal Party.
+Political parties like Indian National Congress have also been in power but not as frequently as the Shiromani Akali Dal Party.

 Notable people

-Several individuals from Rayya and nearby areas have played important roles in Punjab’s politics and administration:
+Notable individuals from Rayya in terms of Punjab’s politics include: